Moving to Florida Guide ® mobile nav links

 Slightly Low Inventory

-"The Fort Lauderdale continues to see consistent housing demand in March of 2025, which is keeping available inventory constrained, but not nearly as extreme as was during the market peak.
-Housing inventory in Broward County still remains a bit low at a 5.1 month supply of homes which is keeping home prices near record levels.
+"The Fort Lauderdale market continues to see consistent housing demand in the fall of 2025, which is keeping available inventory slightly constrained, but not nearly as extreme as was during the market peak.
+Housing inventory in Broward County, for single family homes, still remains a smidge low at a 5.7 month supply of homes which is keeping home prices near record levels.
 For homes in high-demand areas, we are once again experiencing multiple offers taking place, near or slightly above ask price, but again, nowhere near the level we experienced during the market peak.

 Lakewood Ranch

-"My outlook for the Lakewood Ranch and Sarasota markets for the year ahead is a continuation of the same persistent demand derived from retirees relocating to our region, families seeking our top-ranked schools as well as work-from-home lifestyle changes.
-However, with the now higher rates and general increase in the cost of living across the board, we will likely continue to see more and more buyers priced out of our market, allowing inventory levels to continue rising over time.
+"My outlook for the Lakewood Ranch and Sarasota markets for early 2026 is a continuation of the same persistent demand derived from retirees relocating to our region, families seeking our top-ranked schools as well as work-from-home lifestyle changes.
+However, with the continued higher rates and general increase in the cost of living across the board, we will likely continue to see more and more buyers priced out of our market, allowing inventory levels to continue rising over time.
 I also expect to only see the realistically-priced and well-marketed listings continue to sell, in addition to continued strong interest from all-cash and heavy-cash buyers.

 View all Florida market outlook comments from our experts.